 ASIDE: It might occur to you is that parasites are totally, 100% natural for horses.
 As such, the most “natural” thing would be to not deworm horses at all, and let the chips fall where they may.
 But there seems to be a limit to naturalness; even the most avid “natural” horse keeper doesn’t mind keeping a horse in a stall as opposed to turning him out in, oh, Montana and seeing if he’ll come when you call.
 So, while trying to control equine internal parasites is a good idea, it’s the “How?” question that becomes problematic if you are intent on avoiding the obvious choice (use a dewormer).

 In the “natural” wild, internal parasites aren’t the same problem as they are in domesticated horses.
 That’s mostly because, in the wild, horses are running around all the time, roaming over miles and miles.
-They aren’t confined to a fenced pasture, where they eat, poop, and eat some more.
+They aren’t confined to a fenced pasture, where they eat grass, poop, and eat some more of the now-contaminated grass.
 In the wild, they get away from their poop, which is the source of parasite eggs.
 Eventually, if the eggs aren’t ingested, they wither away and die.
 Horses also develop a reasonably effective “natural” immunity to parasites.

 Over the millenia, horses and internal parasites have co-existed pretty well – it doesn’t do a parasite any good to kill its host.
 But since horses today don’t roam wild, and they do live in pastures and stalls, periodically, due to increased exposure, it may be necessary to do something about their parasites.
-You know what works pretty well (dewormers); here are some “natural” alternatives that don’t.
+Dewormers work pretty well; here are some “natural” alternatives that don’t.

 1. “Proper nutrition” – Of course, horse should get the best quality feed available.
 Happily (for the horse anyway), he’s set up so that he can usually get everything that he needs from some pretty simple ingredients – good quality forage and water.
 But while proper nutrition makes a healthy horse, and a strong immune system, a healthy horse is exactly what parasites are looking for, too.
 Good health for your horse is the goal, but it’s certainly no impediment for an internal parasite.